dalequark/document-pipeline/README.md

 After you've created this storage bucket and trained your AutoML model, you'll need to create a new [cloud function](https://cloud.google.com/functions/docs/quickstart-python) that runs every time a new file is uploaded to `gs://input-documents`.

 Create a new cloud function with the code in `sort_documents.py`.
-For this to work, you'll need to set several environmental variables in the Cloud Functions console, like `RECEIPTS_BUCKET`, `UNSORTED_BUCKET`, and `ARTICLES_BUCKET`.
-These should be the names of the corresponding buckets you created, without the preceeding `gs:` (i.e. `gs://reciepts` -> `receipts`).
-You'll also need to set the environmental variable `SORT_MODEL_NAME` to the model id we found in the last step.
+For this to work, you'll need to set several environmental variables in the Cloud Functions console, like `INVOICES_BUCKET`, `UNSORTED_BUCKET`, and `ARTICLES_BUCKET`.
+These should be the names of the corresponding buckets you created, without the preceding `gs:` (i.e. `gs://reciepts` -> `receipts`).
+You'll also need to set the environmental variable `SORT_MODEL_NAME` to the model name we found in the last step (that entire long path that ends in model id number).

 Once you've set up this function, documents uploaded to `gs://input_documents` (or whatever you've called your input document folder) will be classified and moved into the receipts, articles, or unsorted buckets respectively.